You are here

 For specific dates and times, please consult the Program Calendar section.

-While individuals can apply, preference will be given to teams that balance technical and entrepreneurial competencies.
-The ideal team will include three components: Academic Lead, Entrepreneurial Lead, and Mentor.
+While individuals can apply, preference will be given to complete teams that balance technical and entrepreneurial competencies.
+A complete team includes an Academic Lead, Entrepreneurial Lead, and an optional industry Mentor.
 Preference will be given to teams with strong ties to a college or university in the Capital District.
 Don’t worry, if you don’t have a full team identified--apply anyway and we can help.

-The Academic lead will preferably have an academic appointment that would normally qualify the AL to submit proposals to NSF.
-The AL can also be Post-Doctoral scholar, a student, professional staff, or alum provided that person has a deep understanding of the technology that serves as the focus of the project.
+The Academic lead will have an academic appointment that would qualify them to submit proposals to the NSF.
+The AL can also be a Post-Doctoral scholar, or professional staff member or alumni (only if the EL is a faculty member) provided that person has a deep understanding of the technology that serves as the focus of the project.

-The Entrepreneurial Lead is a Post-Doctoral scholar, a student, professional staff, or alum with relevant knowledge of the technology and a deep commitment to investigate the commercial landscape surrounding the innovation.
+The Entrepreneurial Lead is a Post-Doctoral scholar, a student, professional staff member, or alum with relevant knowledge of the technology and a deep commitment to investigate the commercial landscape surrounding the innovation.

-The Mentor will typically be experienced with transitioning research out of the lab or more general experience as an entrepreneur.
+The Mentor (optional) will typically be experienced with transitioning research out of the lab or more general experience as an entrepreneur.
+They do not need to have technical expertise in your field of focus, but first hand business founder experience is suggested.

 Eligibility and Guidelines